 Planning Together – Part II

-The headings in this narrative follow that structure and, consequently, exposes team biases and a planning approach to evaluating the NCPF.
-If it develops, the network component seeks to manage the development of “the plan” to examine the plan with others sharing a common interest or desire for knowledge.
-It was fun then, and it is fun now.
+The headings in this narrative follow that structure and, consequently, expose team biases and a planning approach to evaluating the NCPF.
+If it develops into the LTCP, the network component seeks to manage the development of “the plan” to examine with others that share a common interest or desire for knowledge.
+It was apple fun then, and it is orange fun now.

 Part II will take a more detailed look in late February or March.

 You know what to do if you are interested in this particular rabbit hole (contact).
 Read: Part II – think Part III

 Part II starts with a bold assumption.
 We are looking at apples and oranges.
 Perhaps.
 We have always known NYC planning exhibits the exquisite practice of disjointed incrementalism, also known as zoning.
 That description was coined here in NYC, and we rarely pretend it to be otherwise.
 That would be the big apple on the left.
 That would make that precise-looking gameboard on the right the orange.
 The use of the octagon traditionally expresses renewal, rebirth, and transition.
 Do you see the dice rolling across it?
 All the stuff on the left remains in play.
 It has been reasonably well resourced.
 Now, is this initiative trying to stuff that apple into the orange or simply trying to make them both sweeter.
 That will be our next task.